stefanpantic/cpp-design-patterns/README.md

 # C++ Design Patterns

 A multitude of design patterns implemented in modern C++.
+Structs are used in many places instead of classes to avoid dealing with private/public members and just focus on the pattern itself.
 Currently contains:
  - Overview and examples of SOLID principles
  - The Maybe monad
  - Creational patterns: